Shadmxn/LightBnB/README.md

 # Lighthouse BnB

-## Project Description

-Welcome to Lighthouse BnB!
-This project is a hands-on learning experience focused on designing a database and using server-side JavaScript to display information from SQL queries on web pages.
-You'll apply your knowledge of complex SQL queries, database design, and ERD (Entity Relationship Diagram) concepts to integrate a fully functional database with a Node.js backend.

 ## About Lighthouse BnB

 Lighthouse BnB is an app that will revolutionize the travel industry.
 It will allow homeowners to rent out their homes to people on vacation, creating an alternative to hotels and bed and breakfasts...There’s nothing else like it!
 Users can view property information, book reservations, view their reservations, and write reviews.